 Lower granite Dam

 Monitoring.
-Monitoring work at Lower Granite Dam will be done by COE biological technicians and by control agents of the USDA conducting bird hazing work at the dam .
+Monitoring work at Lower Granite Dam will be done by COE biologists April 1 through October 31 and by control agents of the USDA conducting bird hazing work at the dam April 1 through June 30.
 The agencies will conduct independent counts.
 USDA will usually be counting birds once daily in all zones, in conjunction with their normal hazing activities.
-Their work will be limited to April 1-June 30 each year.
-Biological technicians working at the Lower Granite separator will conduct counts twice daily (morning, evening) from approximately April 1 until separator operations end in early to mid-December.
 Binoculars will be utilized to make the counts and the normal count area will be from the base of the dam downstream to a buoy approximately 1/2 mile below the dam.
 The tailrace area of the dam has been divided into zones and the technicians will count the birds in each zone and record foraging or non-foraging behavior.
 Bird count data will be limited to gulls (California and ring-billed), cormorants and Caspian terns.
 American white pelicans will be recorded on an incidental basis in attempt to monitor their increasing abundance.

 Action Plan.
 Base actions will be include the array of methods in long-time use by the USDA/APHIS and will also include limited lethal control when the other methods prove ineffective.
-Passive avian deterrent structures include the overhead array of 26 wires spanning the tailrace downstream to the end of the navigation lock wall and across the river to the pole located just upstream of the visitor center overlook.
+Passive avian deterrent structures include the overhead array of 34 wires spanning the tailrace downstream to the end of the navigation lock wall and across the river to the pole located just upstream of the visitor center overlook.
 Nonlethal control measures will include 15 mm pyrotechnics and Dominator rocket pyrotechnics.
 Agents will haze birds on both side of the river and will work as far as two miles below the dam.
 Limited lethal control of gulls and cormorants will be at the discretion of the agents working on site.
 Lethal take will be conducted with a shotgun in accordance with the USFWS-issued permit.
 Powerhouse operators and persons conducting tours will be notified before any lethal take activities take place.
 No lethal take will be allowed when schools or other tour groups are on site.
 Hazing activities will take place 8 hours per day from April 1 through April 20 and from June 2 through June 30.
 Hazing will take place 16 hours per day from April 21 through June 1 when the maximum numbers of juvenile salmonids are normally passing the dam.